 - The mesh is substandard

-5. STX Lacrosse Stallion 50 – Best Lacrosse Sticks for Youth
+5. STX Lacrosse Stallion 50 – Youth Lacrosse Complete Stick

 Though a mini lacrosse set may not meet the required equipment specifications nor be able to stand up to the abuse of highly competitive youth league play, there is still a wide berth between lacrosse sticks that are appropriate for youth players and those that are designed for older adolescent and young adult players.